-- Submit a proposal as a PI - Participate as a co-I or co-PI on ALMA proposals - Manage their user profile and demographic information, including the option to receive automatic email notifications of observing progress or delegate their data rights, Phase 2 submission or ToO triggers to other ALMA users - Access SnooPI, the tool for PIs and collaborators to monitor the status of their observing programs - Submit Helpdesk tickets - Access their proprietary data through the ALMA science data archive
+- Submit a proposal as a PI - Participate as a co-I or co-PI on ALMA proposals - Manage their user profile and demographic information, including: - o updating personal information that is used to track proposal statistics as we continue to remove bias from the proposal review process. - o assigning areas of expertise necessary for the proper dissemination of proposal review during the distributed peer review process. - o the option to receive automatic email notifications of observing progress or delegate their data rights, Phase 2 submission or ToO triggers to other ALMA users. - Access SnooPI, the tool for PIs and collaborators to monitor the status of their observing programs - Submit Helpdesk tickets - Access their proprietary data through the ALMA science data archive

 Once registered with the ALMA Science Portal, a user is automatically added to the NA ALMA User mailing list.
 This list is used by the ARC Manager and other designated NAASC staff to communicate news, events, science highlights and upcoming science conferences to the NA ALMA User community.
-These emails sent every 6-8 weeks (or more) depending on the urgency of information.
+These emails are sent every 6-8 weeks (or more) depending on the urgency of information.

-Also, NRAO has a Twitter feed that provides news, updates and highlights from all NRAO instrumentation.
-Updates and news from ALMA and the North American ALMA Science Center are also included in this Twitter feed.
-If you haven't already done so, sign up on Twitter to follow @TheNRAO to receive these updates.
+Also, NRAO and the ALMA Observatory have Twitter feeds that provide news, updates and highlights.
+NRAO also includes updates and news from ALMA and the NAASC on its Twitter feed.
+If you haven't already done so, sign up on Twitter to follow @TheNRAO and @almaobs to receive these updates.